amd/UIF/docs/4_deploy_your_own_model/deploy_model/deployingmodel.md

 ## 4.3.2.1: Run UIF Models with ZenDNN

-This section introduces using the ZenDNN optimized models with TensorFlow and PyTorch.
+This section introduces using the ZenDNN optimized models with TensorFlow, PyTorch and ONNXRT.

 ### Run Examples with TensorFlow+ZenDNN